A good time in Badajoz

 I had the set menu for €33 which was fine (B+) and very good value, about £3.70 for each of the seven plates which were:

-Interestingly he considers Luis Felipe, my favourite and the most expensive Spanish brandy, to be a sweet wine rather than a true cognac, which when I retasted it, does seem to be true.
+Interestingly he considers Luis Felipe, my favourite and the most expensive Spanish brandy, to be a sweet wine rather than a true cognac, which when I tasted it again, does seem to be true.

 It was here that I also got chatting with Macarena (an English teacher) and Javi who, although they didn’ t know me from Adam, invited me to come out with them on their first date!
 Now that’s friendliness for you.